bilus/reforms/README.md

 + Om compatibility.
 + Add info to docs.
 + Fix TOC hierarchy.
-- Add to FAQ: Can I bind to local Om component state?
++ Add to FAQ: Can I bind to local Om component state?
 - Validation errors in local state in om-reforms.
 Add How can I store validation errors in local state? to FAQ
 - Fix :key warning for all examples (esp. group-title).
 - Add table.
 Namespace.
 Example.
 Add to 'controls' example.
 Blog post.
+- Are all examples there (esp. om local state)?
 - Release 0.4.0

 - Add wizard.
 Update 'controls' example.
 Blog post.
 ANN (mention local state).